gbinal/p-o-d.github.com/faq.md

 ## Agency participation with Open Data

-### What are some of the ways that agencies can become more involved with Open Data
+### What are some of the ways that agencies can become more involved with Open Data?

 Having a contact point at the agency who can answer questions and received comments about published data is extremely important to making your data more open and valuable to the public.
 This contact point can be centralized at the agency level, but having someone close to the source of the data who understands it well enough to help the public take full advantage of available data is extremely valuable.